 The Foundation enters into guarantees to support its grant making programs.
-Total outstanding guarantees were \$24.0 million and \$17.5 million as of December 31, 2013 and 2012, respectively.
-Guarantees approved but not yet closed totaled \$1.5 million and \$7.3 million as of December 31, 2013 and 2012.
+Total outstanding guarantees were \$24.7 million and \$24.0 million as of December 31, 2014 and 2013, respectively.
+Guarantees approved but not yet closed totaled \$1.5 million as of December 31, 2013.
+There were no guarantees approved but not yet closed as of December 31, 2014.
 The Foundation records a liability if it is more likely than not a guarantee will be called and the expected amount to be called can be estimated.
-These liabilities totaled \$7.1 million and \$3.5 million as of December 31, 2013 and 2012, respectively.
+These liabilities totaled \$5.7 million and \$7.1 million as of December 31, 2014 and 2013, respectively.